Shopify/sublime-shadowenv/README.md

 When there's a Shadowenv present in the project, it will be loaded automatically.

+Note that environment changes will be applied when you open a project, but they will be applied across all windows, so working on multiple projects at the same time will end up with both projects sharing the environment of the most-recently-opened.

 # TODO/bugs

 * Reload automatically after running shadowenv trust